SRJPE/JPE-datasets/scripts/rst/README.md

 | Mill Creek | 1995 - 2010; proposed | [Matt Johnson](mailto:Matt.Johnson@wildlife.ca.gov) | Poor | NA | NA | Currently only historical data; proposed program that will be similar to Clear and Battle |
 | Yuba River | 2000 - 2009 | [Robyn Bilski](mailto:Robyn.Bilski@Wildlife.ca.gov) | Good | NA | NA | Only historical data |

+*Data Lag refers to time from end of monitoring season until data is QA/QC and in a shareable format.

+**Provisional Data Available states if raw data can be shared 1 week or less after date of collection.

 #### Summary of passage estimate data